iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment.md

 # C&P Book Review
 Now, i want to say that this is the first classics book that i have no trouble to read whatsoever.. i don't really forced myself to read this because i just instantly likes the theme of this book offers.
+In my opinion, Crime and Punishment probably psychological thriller - which it basically is, with some religious overtones.